Wuthery/Localizator/README.md

 - **Disable Tpsafe** - Completely disables the anti-cheat.
 This is the most effective way to avoid getting banned, but you will get kicked every 10-15 minutes because the game server will not receive any anti-cheat data.
 - **Disable censorship** - Disables censorship when you look at your character from below.
 - **Localization DB URL** - URL to the localization database.
 Defaults to Ukrainian language (as this localizator was originally made for it).
+- **Command Line Arguments** - Additional command line arguments to pass to the game.
+To enable older version of DirectX (v11), use these options: `Client -dx11 -DisableModule=streamline`.
+If you need to force v12, use `Client -dx12`.

 #### Recommended settings